 Before visiting the Maryland Science Center, review why scientists use models.
 Provide each student with an Explore Our Tornado recording sheet.
 Each chaperone group should observe the tornado model during their visit to the Maryland Science Center.
-The tornado model is located on the first floor in the TerraLink exhibit, next to Dinosaur Mysteries.

 After their visit, the class should read the informative text and then discuss the following questions, using the information gathered from the text and their exploration of the model tornado: